 Pre-2015 customers: We announced the intended closure of the old system in December 2016, and one year later it finally closed.
 Anyone who had active accounts on the old system will still be able to access the details on any registered pet via the Standard Registry.
 This includes uncertified dogs.
 Upon login you will be asked for details to assist with obtaining your dog's certificate.
 All certified dogs will be on the Certified Registry and you can log in there using the details from your official Certificate.

 The Royal Canin offer is operated by Royal Canin and is intended for new pet owners (i.e. not breeders).
 Fliers for the offer are distributed with most certificates from Fido.

-Wait until your Certificate arrives in the post as chip codes will not be accepted by Royal Canin until the day after the Certificate has been printed.
+Wait until the day after your Certificate is delivered as chip codes will not be accepted by Royal Canin until the registration is at least 24 hours old.

 When you get your Certificate, visit www.fido.royalcanin.ie to claim your free food from Royal Canin.
 You will need your certified chip number in order to claim.

 Registration for cats does not involve a Certificate, so in this case just wait until the day after registration with Fido before claiming your food voucher from Royal Canin.